If the business of logistics floats your boat, Stephenson Harwood's international work could be just the ticket.

 How to get a Stephenson Harwood training contract

-Both types of applications begin with the same online form, which asks candidates to list their academic credentials and work experience.
-According to HR manager Sarah Jackson, “non-legal work experience can be useful as well as legal experience – roles in a different industry can allow people to develop transferable skills and provide a valuable insight into a commercial organisation.”
-She goes on to say that “applicants must be able to explain their interest in a career as a solicitor, and Stephenson Harwood specifically.
+Both types of application begin with the same online form, which asks candidates to list their academic credentials and work experience.
+According to graduate recruitment manager Sarah Jackson, “non-legal work experience can be useful as well as legal experience – roles in a different industry can allow people to develop transferable skills and provide a valuable insight into a commercial organisation.”
+When thinking about what sectors you may want to gain experience in, remember Stephenson Harwood's focus on all things shipping.
+Jackson goes on to say that “applicants must be able to explain their interest in a career as a solicitor, and Stephenson Harwood specifically.
 We want to see that they've done their research and have thought about what life as a lawyer involves.”

 Tests and assessment day

-Around 250 applicants make it past the screening stage, and are asked to take numerical and verbal reasoning tests.
+Around 250 applicants make it past the screening stage, and are asked to take an online critical reasoning test.

 The next stage is a 45-minute interview with a member of HR that involves a mix of competency-based questions and enquiries into a candidate's background and experience.
-This is the final step for vac scheme hopefuls; meanwhile, around 30 direct training contract applicants are invited to an assessment day.
+This is the final step for placement scheme hopefuls; meanwhile, around 30 direct training contract applicants are invited to an assessment day.
 This kicks off with presentations from each candidate on a commercial issue, followed by a Q&A with assessors.
-Then there's a 45-minute to one-hour partner interview plus a commercial scenario to analyse.
+Then there's a 45-minute to one-hour partner interview plus a case study.

 Sarah Jackson tells us: “We're looking for applicants who demonstrate intellect, good analytical skills and sound judgement, good verbal and written communications skills, drive and determination, and have an appreciation of the bigger picture.”